bradparker/bradparker.com/site/content/posts/2019-11-21-deploying-a-fully-automated-nix-based-static-website.markdown

   }
 ```

-Lastly, I needed to enable and configure the ACME service itself.
+To go with that I needed to enable and configure the ACME service itself.

 ```nix
 { options, lib, config, pkgs, ... }: